dahernan/dahernan.github.com/_posts/2013-08-03-compile-and-reload-your-package-in-go-lang.md

 rerun --test github.com/dahernan/goangular/server
 ```

 I have my webserver running, and every time that I make a change in the code, the test are passed again, and the server is reload.
-I know right now my server It's very light and It does that in milliseconds, but I'm sure it's not going to reach the start time of any Java application :)
+I know, right now my server It's very light and It does that in milliseconds, but I'm sure it's not going to reach the start time of any Java application :)